USA :: Texas :: Collin County

 I love you guys, and I know you can do this.
 Let's finish this!

-almost 2 years agoI don't know about you, but somewhere around the middle of the month, I hit the writer's equivalent of the Swamps of Sadness (Neverending Story reference, for those unfamiliar).
+over 2 years agoI don't know about you, but somewhere around the middle of the month, I hit the writer's equivalent of the Swamps of Sadness (Neverending Story reference, for those unfamiliar).
 I slog deeper and deeper into the morass while my productivity, motivation, and self-esteem plummet.
 What are we doing?
 What madness is this?
 What made me think I was supposed to be doing this?
 What's the point?
 The end is just so far away.
 Are we really only halfway through the month?
 (And if it's the neverending story, there IS no end!)

 Let's face it, the Mid-month Slump is upon us.
 This is where the drive and productivity that comes from starting a new project gets used up, and suddenly writing 1,667 or more words a day starts becoming WORK (perish the thought).
 What's more, now that you've got the creative juices flowing, other ideas have or will start popping up in your NaNo-garden like weeds, promising you that you'll have that spark of inspiration that you had at the beginning.